ria-ahyoung/medium-trends-daily/readme.md

 <br/>
 <h1><a href=https://medium.com/tag/nodejs/recommended target="_blank" rel="noopener noreferrer">NodeJS</a></h1>
 <h3>1.
-Build a production-ready image processing API with Claude and Node.js: Part 1 - <a href="https://sarathm09.medium.com/build-a-production-ready-image-processing-api-with-claude-and-node-js-part-1-95b1cb3425f4?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Building a Real-Time Video Calling App with React & Node.js (From Scratch) - <a href="https://medium.com/illumination/building-a-real-time-video-calling-app-with-react-node-js-from-scratch-46a4b1b93df0?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Sarath S`**
+✍️ **posted by `Neha Singh`**

-<blockquote>“Make this image smaller for Instagram” becomes a single natural language request instead of parsing resize parameters, aspect ratios, and…
+<blockquote>how a real video calling application actually works, and how you can build…
-Continue reading on Medium »</blockquote>
+Continue reading on ILLUMINATION »</blockquote>

 <h3>2.
-What is Middleware in Express.js?
-A Beginner-Friendly Guide with Examples. - <a href="https://medium.com/@ghimireprabin777/what-is-middleware-in-express-js-a-beginner-friendly-guide-with-examples-2b14deeeab47?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Beyond console.log: Finding Hidden Problems in Your Node.js App - <a href="https://javascript.plainenglish.io/beyond-console-log-finding-hidden-problems-in-your-node-js-app-0355ab5d39ef?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Ghimireprabin`**
+✍️ **posted by `Webstack`**

-<blockquote>Middleware is one of the most important concepts in Express.js, yet many beginners find it confusing at first.
-If you are learning Node.js…
+<blockquote>Debugging is not just about finding errors.
+It is about understanding how your “waiter” (the Event Loop) spends his time.
+When you move…
-Continue reading on Medium »</blockquote>
+Continue reading on JavaScript in Plain English »</blockquote>

 <h3>3.
-Dependency Injection in Express with TypeScript: A Practical Guide - <a href="https://nissimzarur.medium.com/dependency-injection-in-express-with-typescript-a-practical-guide-8929390f3d6b?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Behind the Scenes of NestJS: An HTTP Request’s Road Trip  - <a href="https://medium.com/@hossam.hatem/behind-the-scenes-of-nestjs-an-http-requests-road-trip-6e78dc342655?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Nissim Zarur`**
+✍️ **posted by `Hossam Hatem`**

-<blockquote>Build testable, maintainable Express APIs without heavyweight DI frameworks
+<blockquote>When a client sends a request to your NestJS application, it doesn’t just teleport straight into your controller.
 Continue reading on Medium »</blockquote>

 <h3>4.
-Why I Don’t Use DRY (Don’t Repeat Yourself) Anymore - <a href="https://medium.com/@dhruvshekhar12/why-i-dont-use-dry-don-t-repeat-yourself-anymore-4add00ac076b?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Effortless Multi-Tenant Setup with Fastify and Sequelize (Part 1) - <a href="https://mbebars.medium.com/effortless-multi-tenant-setup-with-fastify-and-sequelize-part-1-e2bba4ba6ebf?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Shekhar Dhruv`**
+✍️ **posted by `Mahmoud Bebars`**

-<blockquote>The high cost of premature optimization and the case for WET(Write Everything Twice) code.
+<blockquote>A smart AI once told me:
+ “Don’t let perfect kill your launch.”
 Continue reading on Medium »</blockquote>

 <h3>5.
-Top Benefits of Hire Node JS Developer for Business Growth - <a href="https://medium.com/@iflairweb/top-benefits-of-hire-node-js-developer-for-business-growth-03b08293e3da?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Choosing the right web framework for your business - <a href="https://medium.com/@ashinmammu/choosing-the-right-web-framework-for-your-business-639742095b8f?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `iFlair Web Technologies Pvt Ltd`**
+✍️ **posted by `Aashin Mohammed A Z`**

-<blockquote>In today’s rapid digital landscape, companies require apps that deliver speed, scalability, and seamless real-time performance.
-The right…
+<blockquote>The world as of now specifically the internet world has a lot and lots of framework which is good for options but may consume people a lot…
 Continue reading on Medium »</blockquote>

 <h3>6.
-Node.js V8 Snapshots on Serverless: Kill Cold Starts Without Warming - <a href="https://medium.com/@komalbaparmar007/node-js-v8-snapshots-on-serverless-kill-cold-starts-without-warming-b34510ef235a?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+5 Backend Projects That Teach You More Than 50 Tutorials - <a href="https://medium.com/codetodeploy/5-backend-projects-that-teach-you-more-than-50-tutorials-b87c8d909256?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Mohit Bisht`**

+<blockquote>Because real learning starts when things break in production
+Continue reading on CodeToDeploy »</blockquote>

+<h3>7.
+Designing Secure Multipart File Uploads Using AWS S3 and Smart Signed URLs - <a href="https://medium.com/@1ayushgoyal007/designing-secure-multipart-file-uploads-using-aws-s3-and-smart-signed-urls-c704bed04c87?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Yamishift`**
+✍️ **posted by `Ayush Goyal`**

-<blockquote>Shift your “startup tax” from runtime to build time by shipping a pre-initialized V8 heap — so serverless functions feel warm without…
+<blockquote>Uploading files to the cloud is the state of the art today.
+Whether it’s documents, images, videos, or backups, almost every modern…
 Continue reading on Medium »</blockquote>

+<h3>8.
+January 7 Node.js Release: What to Patch & How Fast - <a href="https://medium.com/@mehdibafdil/january-7-node-js-release-what-to-patch-how-fast-cb9ff846ca51?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Mehdi BAFDIL`**

+<blockquote>Let’s be honest: nobody wants to deal with a security fire drill the first week back from the holidays.
+Continue reading on Medium »</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/web-development/recommended target="_blank" rel="noopener noreferrer">Web Development</a></h1>
 <h3>1.
-Found $50,000 Hiding in My “Dead Leads” Folder.
-Here’s How to Get It. - <a href="https://medium.com/@ivedexdev/found-50-000-hiding-in-my-dead-leads-folder-heres-how-to-get-it-a3416955469a?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+3 JavaScript Console Tricks I Wish I Knew on Day One - <a href="https://commitfrncs.medium.com/3-javascript-console-tricks-i-wish-i-knew-on-day-one-98440cb32fa3?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Ivedex`**
+✍️ **posted by `Francis Ajayi`**

-<blockquote>Stop chasing new customers until you’ve done this one thing with the old ones.
+<blockquote>I’m going to be honest with you: I’ve been console.log()-ing my way through JavaScript like it's my full-time job.
+Every variable, every…
 Continue reading on Medium »</blockquote>

 <h3>2.
-The Truth Behind 2024–2025 Tech Layoffs and the ‘End of Web Development’ Myth - <a href="https://medium.com/@mohsinbehzad14/the-truth-behind-2024-2025-tech-layoffs-and-the-end-of-web-development-myth-35d609e29d59?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+I Taught Myself to Code for $0.
+Here is the Exact Toolkit I Used. - <a href="https://medium.com/@MuneebBudgetTech/zero-dollar-coding-bootcamp-professional-toolkit-39987577a9fb?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `mohsin behzad`**
+✍️ **posted by `Muneeb | Budget Tech Buddy`**

-<blockquote>Everywhere I look in 2026, I hear the same sentence:
+<blockquote>Forget the $20,000 bootcamp loans.
+Here is the “open secret” of the tech industry: The tools we use at Google, Meta, and Microsoft are…
 Continue reading on Medium »</blockquote>

 <h3>3.
-The Pattern Behind Broken Access Control Failures in Modern Web Apps - <a href="https://osintteam.blog/the-pattern-behind-broken-access-control-failures-in-modern-web-apps-63acb9492426?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Best Programming Stacks for Freshers in 2026: The Ultimate Guide. - <a href="https://medium.com/thought-thinkers/best-programming-stacks-for-freshers-in-2026-the-ultimate-guide-6c80b28e5822?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Tyreek Haynes`**
+✍️ **posted by `FutureLens`**

-<blockquote>Broken Access Control is consistently ranked as the most common and most damaging class of web vulnerabilities.
+<blockquote>“Image generated from Gemini”
-Continue reading on OSINT Team »</blockquote>
+Continue reading on Thought Thinkers »</blockquote>

 <h3>4.
-Panorama des protocoles réseau modernes et leurs limites en matière de sécurité et de discrétion - <a href="https://medium.com/@root0x.i1/panorama-des-protocoles-r%C3%A9seau-modernes-et-leurs-limites-en-mati%C3%A8re-de-s%C3%A9curit%C3%A9-et-de-discr%C3%A9tion-242284b5a3c9?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Understanding SSL, TLS and HTTPS: The Ultimate Guide - <a href="https://medium.com/@sunil17bbmp/understanding-ssl-tls-and-https-the-ultimate-guide-a7abb5481561?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `IA Root`**
+✍️ **posted by `Code With Sunil | Code Smarter, not harder`**

-<blockquote>Aujourd’hui, presque tout ce que nous faisons en ligne repose sur des protocoles réseau : naviguer sur le web, accéder à des services…
+<blockquote>SSL, TLS, and HTTPS form a powerful trio that work together to keep your data secure on the Internet.
+If you’ve ever wondered how these…
 Continue reading on Medium »</blockquote>

 <h3>5.
-The Exact Learning Plan I’m Following to Go from Beginner to Hired in 2026
- Roadmap + Resources… - <a href="https://medium.com/@desallajerico/the-exact-learning-plan-im-following-to-go-from-beginner-to-hired-in-2026-roadmap-resources-a3c3df79c76b?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Top 5 UI Libraries to Build Stunning Interfaces Faster P2 - <a href="https://medium.com/@amirjld/top-5-ui-libraries-to-build-stunning-interfaces-faster-p2-7386a3075f18?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Jerico Desalla`**
+✍️ **posted by `Amir`**

-<blockquote>This is not a motivational post.
- This is a working plan.
+<blockquote>Choosing the right UI library can save you hundreds of hours.
+Here’s my breakdown of the next top 5 contenders to consider for your next…
 Continue reading on Medium »</blockquote>

 <br/>